phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 So for `Direction`, for 4 choices: bits needed = ⌈log₂(4)⌉ = ⌈2⌉ = **2 bits**.

-Let's implement both encode and decode functions on `Direction`
+Let's implement both encode and decode functions on `Direction`:

 ```rust
 impl Direction {